 The Chinese who lived in the Kandang Kerbau area nicknamed Little India “Tek Kia Kah” which was shortened to Tek Kah which refers to the bamboo that grew along the Rochor Canal.

-What to see in Little India
+My Guide to Little India Singapore

 Tan Teng Niah House